ssorj/transom/README.md

 - `.md`, `.html.in`, `.html`, `.js`, and `.css` files are treated as templates, with `{{ }}` curly braces for template placeholders.

-- Template placeholders are Python code, resolved using `eval()`.
+- Template placeholders are Python code, executed using `eval()`.
-  Site variables are defined in `config/site.py`.
+  Site attributes are defined in `config/site.py`.

-- The Python environment includes `site` and `page` objects and utility functions for configuring the site and generating HTML.
+- The site attributes include `site` and `page` objects and utility functions, for configuring the site and generating HTML.

-- `.md` and `.html.in` files are wrapped in site templates.
+- `.md` and `.html.in` files are wrapped in site templates defined in `config/head.html` and `config/body.html`.

 [mistune]: https://github.com/lepture/mistune